mozilla/mozmill-automation/README.md

 [project]: https://wiki.mozilla.org/Auto-tools/Automation_Development/Projects/Mozmill_Automation

 ## Installation
-The scripts can be installed by running the following commands:
+The scripts can be installed by running the following command:

     python setup.py develop

-    pip install -r requirements.txt
+This will also install mercurial, mozinstall and mozmill if required.

 ## Addons
 The `testrun_addons` script executes available Mozmill tests for add-ons,